The Best Fertilizer Spreader Reviews for 2019

 Build Quality –

-The build quality is very good in regards to all components.
+The build quality is very good with regards to all components.
 The Newer Spreaders are rather unique in that the top of the hopper is actually made of wood as opposed to plastic or metal.
 But the wood is quite thick and pretty resilient to weather so you shouldn’t be concerned about it.
 The rest of the product is made of quality aluminum that finds a happy balance between weight savings while being rust-proof.
 And as we mentioned above, the tires are excellent quality and should last for a long time without issue.

 Being a rather large and specialty product, the Newer Spreader products are extremely expensive.
 You will find that they are much pricier than just about every type of traditional fertilizer spreader.
 That being said, they perform a very specific task that normal spreaders are unable to handle.
 In addition, they are very good at that specific task.
 Just be prepared for the high asking price!